mrizaln/dtlx/README.md

 Calculating LCS and SES efficiently at any time is a difficult and the calculation of LCS and SES needs massive amount of memory when a difference between two sequences is very large.

-The `dtl` (in turns `dtl-modern`) avoids the above problem by dividing each sequence into plural sub-sequences and joining the difference of each sub-sequence at the end.
+The `dtl` (in turns `dtlx`) avoids the above problem by dividing each sequence into plural sub-sequences and joining the difference of each sub-sequence at the end.

 ## Documentation